-It’s just another day at the office for Washington Metro Police lieutenant Sam Holland when a body surfaces off the shores of the Anacostia River.
-But before Sam can sink her teeth into the new case, Secret Service agents seize her from the crime scene.
-A threat has been made against her family, but nobody will tell her anything—including the whereabouts of her husband, Vice President Nick Cappuano.
+It’s another day at the office for Washington Metro Police Lieutenant Sam Holland when a body surfaces off the shores of the Anacostia River.
+Before Sam can sink her teeth into the new case, Secret Service agents seize her from the crime scene.
+A threat has been made against her family, and nobody will tell her anything—including the whereabouts of her husband, Vice President Nick Cappuano.
 This isn’t the first time the couple’s lives have been at risk, but when a bombshell from Sam’s past returns to haunt her, she can’t help but wonder if there’s a connection.
-With a ruthless killer out for vengeance, and Nick struggling to maintain his reputation after secrets from his own past are revealed, Sam struggles to tie the threat to a murder that can’t possibly be a coincidence.
+With a ruthless killer out for vengeance, and Nick struggling to maintain his reputation after secrets from his own past are revealed, Sam tries to tie the threat to a murder that can’t possibly be a coincidence.
 And she has to get it done before her husband’s career is irrevocably damaged…

 (Fatal Series Book 11)

 A jogger spotted the body floating in the Anacostia River just south of the John Philip Sousa Bridge.

 “I hate these kinds of calls,” Lieutenant Sam Holland said to her partner, Detective Freddie Cruz, as she battled District traffic on their way to the city’s southeastern quadrant.
 “No one knows if this is a homicide, but they call us in anyway.
 We get to stand around and sweat our balls off while the ME does her thing.”

 “I hesitate to point out, Lieutenant, that you don’t actually have balls to sweat off.”

 “Yeah, I do,” he said with a sigh.
 “It’s going to be a long, hot, smelly Friday down at the river waiting to find out if we’re needed.”